maryam089/SDViT/README.md

 Note: For above all commands change --dataset PACS for training on other datasets such as OfficeHome, VLCS, TerraIncognita and DomainNet and backbone to CVTSmall or T2T14.

 ### Pretrained Models
-Pretrained weights for ViT models trained
+Pretrained weights for ViT models trained (TBA)

 | Dataset   |                                               Baseline (ERM-ViT)                                              |                                                                                             Ours (ERM-SDViT) |
 |:----------|:----------------------------------------------------------------------------------------------------:|-------------------------------------------------------------------------------------------------:|